lem31/HTML---CSS-ASSIGNMENT/README-FILE/README.md

 DESCRIPTION

-In this project I have created a website for purchasing films to watch online.
+In this project I have designed and developed a website for purchasing films to watch online.

 I created this website according to my design in the following figma file: https://www.figma.com/design/YNmCKo1BCxVOKKS1IuHsWV/Square-Eyes-Wireframe-Desktop-%2B-Mobile?node-id=0-1&t=d1FS2w7pf6UgjN67-0